setupwitch/Gamemaker-LTS-Decompiler/README.md

 # Gamemaker LTS Decompiler

-this script was made for the purpose of teaching myself C#.
+this script was made for the purpose of teaching myself C#, Pull requests welcome!

 # Want to use?